Most marketing advice tells you to market more, spend more on ads, and push harder.

 Everything You Ever Wanted to Know About Abandoned Cart Email Follow-Up

 Let’s get right down to it: abandoned cart email sequences have quietly been making the online retail industry millions of dollars.
+You can do the same, even if you're selling on WordPress.

 (Sidenote: the abandoned cart email funnel is a lot like building a regular sales funnel in ConvertKit or Infusionsoft, for example.)